 For a decade, the M.D./M.P.H. dual degree has prepared students to integrate medical and public health skills as practitioners and researchers.
 More than 100 have completed the program, which celebrates its 10th anniversary Aug.
-17 at the Witte Museum.
+17.

 By combining M.D. training with an M.P.H. education, students are prepared to treat individuals and address health issues in communities in just four years, said Claudia S. Miller, M.D., M.P.H., professor emeritus in the Department of Family and Community Medicine.